 Section 2.9 Tenure and Terms

-Tenure and terms of membership on the Board of Trustees are as follows:
+Subject to the section entitled “Nominations,” the tenure and terms of membership on the Board of Trustees are as follows:

-Teacher and staff members serve beginning July 1 for a two year term.
+Teacher and staff members serve for a two year term.

-Parent members serve beginning July 1 for a two year term
+Parent members serve for a two year term

-Student members serve beginning July 1 for a one year term
+Student members serve for a one year term

-Community members serve for either a two-year or three-year term, beginning July 1.
+Community members serve for either a two-year or three-year term.

-All terms will terminate on June 30 of the last year of the term.
+Unless otherwise stated in their election or as otherwise required by these bylaws or law (see the section entitled “Nominations”, all terms will commence on July 1.
+Terms terminate on June 30 of the last year of the term.

 Members may serve up to three consecutive terms, at which time they must leave the Board for at least one year.

+Section 2.10 Liability of Individual Trustees.

+Trustees’ duties are exclusively to PVPA.
+There are no third party beneficiaries of the duties of individual trustees.
+Individual Trustees will not be liable for any action or lack of action taken or omitted in good faith.

 ARTICLE 3

 Meetings